nsacyber/Windows-Secure-Host-Baseline/Chrome/README.md

 # Chrome

-[Group Policy Object](./Chrome/Group Policy Objects/Computer/) and [Group Policy template files](./Chrome/Group Policy Template/) for the Chrome browser.
+[Group Policy Object](./Chrome/Group Policy Objects/Computer/) and [Group Policy template files](./Chrome/Group Policy Template/) for the Chrome browser are included in the SHB.
 The Group Policy template files typically change when a major version of Chrome is released but not all major releases change the templates.
 A file diffing tool can be used to determine if changes were made to the templates between major Chrome releases.
 The templates are provided as a convenience and may not always be updated to the templates that correspond to the latest major Chrome release.
+The templates currently included in the SHB correspond to version Chrome 49.0.2623.87 [released on March 8, 2016](http://googlechromereleases.blogspot.com/2016/03/stable-channel-update_8.html).

 ## Updating the Chrome Group Policy templates